IN THIS CHAPTER

 SELECT * FROM SALES ORDER BY InvoiceNo, SaleDate ;

-.
+This query first orders the sales by INVOICE_NO.
+Then for each different InvoiceNo, the query orders the sales by SaleDate.
 This probably won’t yield the result you want, because it’s unlikely that multiple sale dates will exist for a single invoice number.

 The following query is another example of how SQL can return data: